Jun 24, 2013|

-If you are traveling to Argentina and are interested in visiting one of the country’s most beautiful highlights, then a Trip to Bariloche is definitely a must-see.
-Planning a Trip to Bariloche?
-Read to find out things to in Bariloche, how to get to Bariloche and more!
+If you are traveling to Argentina and are interested in visiting one of the country’s most beautiful highlights, then a trip to Bariloche is definitely a must-see.
+Planning a trip to Bariloche?
+Read to find out things to do in Bariloche, how to get to Bariloche, and more!

 San Carlos de Bariloche:

 San Carlos de Bariloche is located in the Lake Region of Argentina and is usually called “The Gates of Patagonia.”
 The city is in the foothills of the Andes and is surrounded by high alpine lakes.